Chattille/pairs.nvim/README.md

     -- Prefix the filetype with a `-` to disable it. filetype = { 'markdown', 'html' },

+    -- Specify whether the pair is interpreted as Lua pattern. regex = false,

     -- Specify whether the pair can be nested.
     -- Used to check inline balance.
     nestable = false,